awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

 returned successfully.

-Calling the request form can be useful when you want to construct a number of pre-signed requests, such as pre-signed Amazon S3 URLs.
+Calling the request form can be useful when you want to construct a number of pre-signed requests, such as pre-signed |S3| URLs.
 You can also use the request form to modify how the SDK sends a request.

 The following example calls the request form of the ``GetObject`` method.
-The ``Send`` method signs the request before sending it.
+The :sdk-go-api-deep:``Send <aws/request/#Request.Send>`` method signs the request before sending it.

 .. code:: go